susanBuck/notes/05_Laravel/999_Unpacking_Sessions_and_Cookies.md

 **Cookies** are small text payloads made up of a key,value pair that are stored on a user's browser.

-A web site can create Cookies, and retrieve Cookies on the user's browser.
+A site can create Cookies, and retrieve Cookies on the user's browser.

 Cookies are domain specific.
-This means my site can only access Cookies that it created.
+This means a site can only access Cookies that it created.

-**Sessions** are also small text payloads made up of key,value pairs, but instead of being stored on the user's browser, they're stored on the web sites server.
+**Sessions** are also small text payloads made up of key,value pairs, but instead of being stored on the user's browser, they're stored on the site's server.

 Sessions can be stored in a variety of ways on the server, but in our examples, we're using file based Sessions.
 This means all Sessions live in `/app/storage/sessions`.